tldr-pages/tldr/pages/common/dvc-add.md

 # dvc add

-> Adds changed files to the index.
+> Add changed files to the index.
 > More information: <https://dvc.org/doc/command-reference/add>.

 - Add a single target file to the index: